 Bresslergroup helped BK Ultrasound figure out how to integrate its complex and novel technology into an irresistible device.

 Out of an estimated 300 to 500 million IV placements per year in the U.S using traditional techniques of sight and palpitation, one in three attempts in adults – and one in two in pediatrics – result in failure.

 BK Ultrasound, part of Analogic Corporation, a recognized leader for advanced imaging technologies, came to Bresslergroup with the ultrasound technology to overturn these painful stats.
 It gives users a real-time view of tissue layers up to three centimeters beneath the skin.
 And unlike with competing products that need to be tethered, the technology allows for a rechargeable battery – and true portability.

-We took these remarkable capabilities and figured out how to fold them into the award-winning Sonic Window.
+Our designers took these remarkable capabilities and figured out how to fold them into the award-winning Sonic Window.